English - Short Stories and Interviews

 Mixed Operations ALL

-Please complete the times tables, spelling, English and Maths tasks each week in your blue Homework book.
+Please complete the times tables, spelling, English and Maths tasks each week in your blue Home Learning book.
 This will help consolidate learning from the previous week and/or prepare you for the skills needed in the following week.
-You can find each list of tasks below.
+The eight maths questions that you receive are intended to help you remember different skills in calculating and problem solving, which will help you greatly during the SATs tests.